mpcarl-ibm/crs-docs/pages/crs/crs-guis.md

 {% include note.html content="When configuring Cloudberry, select 'S3 Compatible' from the list of options, not 'Amazon S3' or 'SoftLayer'." %}

-{% include important.html content="When using the Cloudberry Client for Windows to securely connect to a COS Cross Region endpoint, it is important to leave the 'Use SSL' box **unchecked** and to specify the destination as `https://{endpoint}`.
+{% include important.html content="When configuring the Cloudberry Client for Windows to securely connect to a COS Cross Region endpoint, it is important to leave the 'Use SSL' box **unchecked** and to specify the destination as `https://{endpoint}`.
 This allows Cloudberry to connect using a compatible TLS handshake protocol." %}